Happycharts/happybase-core/README.md

 #### `/api/sources/get/`

-This API route manages the fetching of sources from Supabase in a multi-tenance fashion based on the organization ID.
+This API route manages the fetching of sources from Supabase in a multi-tenant fashion based on the organization ID.

 #### `/api/documents/add/`